-- b.
-Such leave may be accumulated; however, upon termination of the post-retirement re-employment period, the participant shall not be reimbursed for unused leave. - (5) Personal Non-Medical Leave - a.
-Each participant who was on a twelve (12) month appointment upon entering the Phased Retirement Program and whose assignment during the period of re-employment is the same as that during the twelve (12) month appointment shall be credited with five (5) days of leave with pay at the beginning of each full-time semester appointment.
-This leave is to be used in increments of not less than four (4) hours (1⁄2 day) for personal reasons unrelated to illness or injury.
-Except in the case of emergency, the employee shall provide at least two (2) days' notice of the intended leave.
-Approval of the dates on which the employee wishes to take such leave shall be at the discretion of the supervisor and shall be subject to the consideration of departmental and organizational scheduling. - Such leave shall not be accumulated, nor shall the participant be reimbursed for unused leave upon termination of the post-retirement period. - (6) Re-employment Period. - a.
+- Such leave shall not be accumulated, nor shall the participant be reimbursed for unused leave upon termination of the post-retirement period. - (6) Re-employment Period. - a.
 The period of re-employment obligation shall extend over five (5) consecutive academic years, beginning with the academic year of the first assignment.
-No further notice of cessation of employment is required. - b.
-The period of re-employment obligation shall not be shortened by the University, except under the provisions of Article 13 or 16 of the Agreement. - (7) Declining Re-employment.
-A participant may decline an offer of reemployment during any academic year.
+No further notice of cessation of employment is required. - The period of re-employment obligation shall not be shortened by the University, except under the provisions of Article 13 or 16 of the Agreement. - (7) Declining Re-employment.
+A participant may decline an offer of re-employment during any academic year.
 Such a decision shall not extend the period of re-employment beyond the period described in Section 24.6(5)(b).
 At the conclusion of the re-employment period, the University may, at its option, continue to re-employ participants in this program on a year-to-year basis. - (8) Salary Increases.
-Participants shall receive all increases guaranteed to employees in established positions, in an amount proportional to their part-time appointment.
+Participants shall receive all increases guaranteed to employees in established positions, in an amount proportional to their part-time appointment. - (9) Preservation of Rights.
+Participants shall retain all rights, privileges, and benefits of employment, as provided in laws, rules, the BOT-UFF Agreement, and University policies, subject to the conditions contained in this Article.